-Good supply management is a key factor in a company’s profitability. myFulfillment, our multichannel solution developed by Boostmyshop, has been designed to help you manage your e-commerce site, whether it be for order preparation or supply requirements.
+Good supply needs management is a key factor in a company’s profitability. myFulfillment, our multichannel solution developed by Boostmyshop, has been designed to help you manage your e-commerce site, whether it be for order preparation or supply requirements.

 What is the supply chain?

 Supply for a company consists in buying products for resale.
 It is an integral part of stock rotation, i.e. the entry of products but also their exit.
-Good supply management will boost your profitability.
+Good supply needs management will boost your profitability.

 Supply requirements are a key feature of procurement, they summarise the products that the system recommends to purchase.